RajeevSingh2412/METACRAFTER_ETH-PROOF-PROJECT/README.md

         b.
 Select the "VedaToken" contract from the dropdown menu.
         c.
 Click on the "Deploy" button.
     5. Interacting with the Contract
        Once the contract is deployed, you can interact with it by calling the mint and burn functions.
-You can also retrieve the values of the public variables token_name, token_abbr, and total_supply.
+We can also retrieve the values of the public variables token_name, token_abbr, and total_supply.

 #### Mint Tokens: